thegiftedatelier/iman/README.md

 - Runs entirely on the user’s local computer
 - Has no backend, cloud service, or data logging
 - Is used only by the developer for uploading personal content to their own Pinterest Business account

+## Features

+- Upload an image from a local path to a Pinterest private board